FauconFan/mdbook-cmdrun/README.md

 ```
 ````
 The available flags for specifying the exit code are
-- `-N` where `N` is the integer exit code that the command should return
+- `-N` where `N` is the integer exit code that the command should return.
-- `--strict` requires the command to return 0
+- `--strict` requires the command to return 0.
-- `--expect-return-code N` requires the command to return code `N`
+- `--expect-return-code N` requires the command to return code `N`.

+Some more examples are implemented, and are used as regression tests.
+You can find them [here](https://github.com/FauconFan/mdbook-cmdrun/tree/master/tests/regression/).
+At the moment of writing, there are examples using:
+- Shell
+- Bash script
+- Batch script
+- Python3
+- Node
+- Rust

 ## Contributors